saltybeagle/writer/README.md

 # Writer

-The Substance Writer component is intendet to be a framework for editor development.
+The Substance Writer component is intended to be a framework for editor development.
 A writer can be customized easily using extensions (panels, tools, node types) that operate on a defined interface, the Writer API to control the custom editor's behavior.

 ## Writer API